J&J Medical Connect

 Phase 3

-Eyerich et al (2022)1 and Schäkel et al (2022)2 reported results from the GUIDE study, a phase 3b, randomized, double-blind, parallel group, multicenter study that evaluated the safety and efficacy of TREMFYA in 880 adult patients with moderate to severe psoriasis.
+Eyerich et al (2022)1 and Schäkel et al (2022)2 reported results from the GUIDE study, a phase 3b, randomized, double-blind, parallel group, multicenter study that evaluated the safety and efficacy of TREMFYA in 880 adult patients with moderate to severe PsO.

 Study Design/Methods

-• Select inclusion criteria: adults (aged ≥18 years) who have a plaque psoriasis disease duration of ≤2 years or >2 years from symptom onset to time of screening visit; moderate to severe plaque psoriasis defined by Psoriasis Area and Severity Index (PASI) score >10 or body surface area (BSA) >10%, and Dermatology Life Quality Index (DLQI) score >10; no signs or symptoms suggestive of active tuberculosis (TB); no administration of live virus or live bacterial vaccination during study or 3 months after last administration study drug; and no administration of Bacille Calmette-Guerin (BCG) vaccine during or within 12 months after last administration of study drug.5
+• Select inclusion criteria: adults (aged ≥18 years) who have a plaque PsO disease duration of ≤2 years or >2 years from symptom onset to time of screening visit; moderate to severe plaque PsO defined by Psoriasis Area and Severity Index (PASI) score >10 or body surface area (BSA) >10%, and Dermatology Life Quality Index (DLQI) score >10; no signs or symptoms suggestive of active tuberculosis (TB); no administration of live virus or live bacterial vaccination during study or 3 months after last administration study drug; and no administration of Bacille Calmette-Guerin (BCG) vaccine during or within 12 months after last administration of study drug.5

 • Select exclusion criteria: previous receipt of interleukin (IL)-23 inhibitor; previous receipt of any systemic immunosuppressant (eg, methotrexate, azathioprine, cyclosporine, 6-thioguanine, mercaptopurine, mycophenolate mofetil, tacrolimus), or anakinra within 4 weeks of the first administration of study drug; positive test for hepatitis B virus infection or seropositive for antibodies to hepatitis C virus (HCV; unless 2 negative HCV RNA test results 6 months apart after completing antiviral treatment and prior to baseline and have a third negative HCV RNA test result at baseline).5